fbpx

 Are Businesses Considered Marital Property?

-In a divorce, it’s crucial to understand that a business is a special type of property.
+In a divorce, especially for those with a higher net worth, it’s crucial to understand that a business is a special type of property.
 Here are five key legal points to know:

 1. A business is both an asset and a source of income.